STILL VELOCITY

 The space between discovery and proof.

 Still Velocity is a research and intellectual property company.
 We design novel proteins computationally, validate them experimentally, protect them through patents, and license them to the companies that bring therapeutics to market.
+Still Velocity is a member of the NVIDIA Inception program, with access to NVIDIA’s BioNeMo platform, DGX Cloud compute, and technical advisory resources for AI-driven protein design.

 Our first program targets the $42 billion pharmaceutical cold chain — the temperature-controlled infrastructure required to store and transport biologics worldwide.
 An estimated $35 billion in product is lost annually to temperature excursions.
 We are designing synthetic proteins that form protective bioglasses at ambient temperature, potentially eliminating cold chain dependency for entire classes of therapeutics.